absyro/streamier-graphql-server/docs/README.md

-# Streamier Server
+# Streamier GraphQL Server

-The Streamier Server is the main backend powering [Streamier](https://streamier.net).
+The Streamier GraphQL Server is the main backend powering Streamier.
 This repository contains the server code that interacts with Streamier's PostgreSQL database using **GraphQL**.

 ## Project Priorities